-- Epoxy-Coated for Protection Against Rough Handling and Mechanical/Chemical Contamination - Co-Fired Design Sinters the Stack as a Single Monolithic Unit - 150 V Max Drive Voltage - Internal Electrodes Span Entire Active Cross Section with On-Stack Insulation larger than their single chip counterparts while maintaining sub-millisecond response times and low drive voltage ranges.
+- · Epoxy-Coated for Protection Against Rough Handling and Mechanical/Chemical Contamination - · Co-Fired Design Sinters the Stack as a Single Monolithic Unit - Maximum Displacements from 4.6 μm to 20.0 μm - 150 V Max Drive Voltage - Fast Response Time: 1 / (3 \ Resonant Frequency) - · Internal Electrodes Span Entire Active Cross Section with On-Stack Insulation sintered together into one monolithic structure.
+These piezoelectric actuators transform electrical energy into precisely controlled mechanical displacements and are ideal for applications requiring rapid, precise positional changes on the nanometer or micrometer scale.
+They are able to achieve a free stroke displacement that is significantly larger than their single chip counterparts while maintaining sub-millisecond response times and low drive voltage ranges.
 Co-Fired Piezo Stacks differ from Discrete Piezo Stacks in the insulation and conductor design.
 For more details, please refer to the Operation tab.

 Thorlabs' Co-Fired Piezoelectric Actuators are composed of stacked PZT layers separated by electrodes that span the entire surface area of the layer.
-The entire stack, with its interdigitated electrodes, is sintered together into one monolithic structure.
-These co-fired stacks are able to achieve a free stroke displacement that is significantly
+The entire stack, with its interdigitated electrodes, is

 These multilayer devices are ideal for nano- and micro-positioning.
 As the voltage applied to the actuator goes from 0 V to the maximum drive voltage, the piezo expands longitudinally.
-These open-loop piezoelectric actuators offer maximum displacements from 4.6 μ m to 20.0 μ m.
+These open-loop piezoelectric actuators offer maximum displacements from 4.6 μm to 20.0 μm.
 Piezoelectric devices, such as these actuators, exhibit hysteresis, thus the displacement of the actuator is not solely based on applied voltage.
 When it is necessary to precisely track the displacement of the actuator, Thorlabs recommends our piezo stack actuators with attached strain gauges.